Dr. Rikki J. Dean

 Montag 16:30 - 18:30 Uhr

-Dr Rikki Dean is Postdoctoral Research Fellow in the Democratic Innovations Research Unit.
+Dr Rikki Dean is Postdoctoral Fellow in the Democratic Innovations Research Unit and Johanna Quandt Young Academy Fellow.
 His research combines democratic theory, public administration theory and empirical social science to understand issues in participatory governance.
-His current work is focused on developing a systemic conception of democracy, analysing the NHS Citizen participatory governance project in the UK, and understanding the opportunities for democratic innovation represented by new online technologies.
+His current work is focused on: developing a systemic conception of democracy; evaluating participatory governance projects; understanding the opportunities for democratic innovation represented by new online technologies; and analysing preferences for democratic governance.